Written by Jerome Bixby, Arthur H. Singer, and Gene Roddenberry

 There’s a lot that’s good in Requiem for Methuselah, and it seems like a number of ideas from this episode made it into very good storylines in Star Trek: The Next Generation.
 In addition to the concept of Arsenal of Freedom, Rayna being an android who is sufficiently advanced and yet cannot process emotions would seem to be a precursor to the character of Data.
 Her reaction when dealing with emotions and their consequences is reminiscent of The Offspring.
 Mr. Flint looking upon Rayna not as a sentient being but as his property is revisited in The Measure of a Man.

 Those great ideas, unfortunately, do not get handled properly here.
 The idea that in just a few hours a starship Captain can fall so madly in love with a woman that returning to the Enterprise leaves him with a debilitating sadness is just wrong.
 His feelings don’t even change when he realizes she is not human, but an android.
-There could be time exploring that, but it isn’t even addressed.
+There could be time to explore that, but it isn’t even addressed.
 Instead, it is up to Mr. Spock to save the day as he erases any memory of Rayna from Kirk’s mind.
 It’s convenient that for the first time in three seasons we see he has the ability to alter his crewmates’ minds.
 You have to wonder how often he’s done that.

 Likewise, the idea that Mr. Flint is some sort of immortal is never addressed again.
 You would think Starfleet would start investigating the historical characters he’s admitted to being and look for others as well.
 However, when daVinci later shows up in Voyager, there’s no mention of these events at all.
 Once again, we have episodes that seem to be forgotten in terms of creating a canon for the series.